Oscar-Tark/Squirrel-EES/README.md

 **Running scripts:**

 You may run external files as scripts which contain various scorpion function calls delimited by newlines.
-You may call a script by sending a path argument to the function 'runscript', it is reccomended to not use an extension for filenames:
+You may call a script by sending a path argument to the function 'scriptrun', it is reccomended to not use an extension for filenames:

-`runscript::*'/home/user/myscript'`
+`scriptrun::*'/home/user/myscript'`

 You can also put other runscript calls inside of a script.